2023 Best Value Public Health Schools in Nevada

 Best Nevada Schools for Affordable Quality in Public Health

-Our 2023 rankings named University of Nevada - Reno the best value school in Nevada for public health students.
-Located in the city of Reno, UNR is a public school with a very large student population.
+Our analysis found University of Nevada - Reno to be the best value school for public health students who want to pursue a degree in Nevada.
+Located in the city of Reno, UNR is a public college with a very large student population.

-The average tuition and fees for an in-state undergraduate at UNR are $8,737 a year.
+In-state tuition fees for undergraduate students at UNR are $8,737 per year.

-UNR did well in our overall quality rankings, too.
-It placed #1 on our Best Public Health Schools in Nevada list.
+UNR also took the #1 spot in our Best Public Health Schools in Nevada rankings.

 Read full report on Public Health at University of Nevada - Reno

-Out of the 3 schools in Nevada that were part of this year’s ranking, University of Nevada - Las Vegas landed the # 2 spot on the list.
+The excellent programs at University of Nevada - Las Vegas helped the school earn the #2 place on this year’s ranking of the best public health schools in Nevada.
 UNLV is a very large public school located in the medium-sized city of Las Vegas.

 Full Public Health at University of Nevada - Las Vegas Report

-Explore all the Best Value Public Health Schools in the Far Western US Area or other specific states within that region.
+Explore all the Best Value Public Health Colleges in the Far Western US Area or other specific states within that region.

 Public Health is one of 30 different types of programs to choose from.